codesplinta/busser/README.md

 ## Motivation

 There's an increase in the use of [React Context](https://reactjs.org/docs/context.html) in building our react apps because of it many benefits.
 However, [React context has it's own drawbacks too](https://blog.logrocket.com/pitfalls-of-overusing-react-context/).
 Also, over-using [props](https://reactjs.org/docs/components-and-props.html#props-are-read-only) to pass data around and/or trigger state changes can slow [React](https://reactjs.org/) down by a lot especially at scale.
 You might say: "So ? that's exactly why React context came into being - to help avoid prop drilling" and you'd be partly right but (as stated earlier) can also lead to wateful re-renders.
 The deeper the component tree of a React app is, the slower at rendering (and re-rendering) the app becomes when using mostly **props/context**.
 What this method of setting up data passing amongst React components tries to achieve is to **"prune the leaves"** of the component tree.
 This makes the entire component tree faster at re-rending by making the children of erstwhile parent components siblings.
 What this package seeks to promote therefore is to not limit the communication between React components to props/context and through parent components alone.
 It is to utilize the `Mediator Pattern` (event bus) to allow components communicate in a more constrained yet scalable way.
 This package was inspired partially by [**react-bus**](https://www.github.com/goto-bus-stop/react-bus).
-This package can also be used well with [**react-query**](https://github.com/tannerlinsley/react-query) to create logic that can work hand-in-hand to promote less boilerplate for repititive react logic (e.g. data fetching + management) and promote clean code.
+This package can also be used well with [**react-query**](https://github.com/tannerlinsley/react-query) to create logic that can work hand-in-hand to promote less boilerplate for repititive react logic (e.g. data fetching + management) and promote cleaner code.

 >There are 2 major reasons why it's important to "prune the leaves" of React component tree for your app as seen below: